creeperkatze/creeperkatze.github.io/README.md

 # creeperkatze.github.io

-This website will primarily be used to host browser versions of my itch.io games
+# This website will be used to
+- Host mirror versions of my itch.io games
+- Host static images used inside my games